 Symmetries, Particles and Fields 2020-2021A Part III (Master's) level course in Michaelmas term.
 It covers Lie algebras and groups with applications to particle physics and field theories.
 The lectures are available on youtube and the course textbook, with expanded explanations and additional algebra can be found here.
 There is a moodle page for the course (Raven protected).

 Dynamics and Relativity (IA) 2022A first year course mathematical tripos course.
 We will use the excellent notes by David Tong.
 The moodle page is here

 NSTIA Mathematical Methods III (Course B): 2016-2021A first year course for mathematically minded scientists covering linear algebra, vector spaces and partial differential equations.
-Examples sheets, recorded videos of the lectures and printed lecture notes can be found on moodle.

 Quantum Field Theory: 2016-2020A part III (master's) level maths course, largely based on the excellent notes by David Tong and predecessors.
 Information for examples class tutors